When a character demonstrates a rather odd way of walking, often involving deliberate contortions.

 - Bonne Jenet of Mark of the Wolves walks with hands on her hips, swaying her ass.
 She runs more normally, except for the part where she waves.
 All part of being an Attention Whore.

 - Frank West of Dead Rising has a rather unusual gait.
-Somewhat justified in that he jumped out of a helicopter at the start of the game.
+Earlier plans for the game would have him hurt his ankle when he jumps out of the helicopter at the very beginning; the plot point was dropped but the odd, gimpy walk was kept.

 - In Team Fortress 2, crouching interacts with the standard animation cycle in strange ways, resulting in very silly walks.
 To wit: